Mike Delph: Republican nomination for Indiana Secretary of State

-Delph competed and lost the Republican nomination for Indiana Secretary of State in 2002.
+Delph competed and lost the Republican nomination for Secretary of State of Indiana in 2002.
 He was running against then Marion County Coroner Dr. John McGoff, Vanderburgh County Commissioner Richard Mourdock and Deputy Secretary of State Todd Rokita.

 NBA basketball player Kent Benson briefly competed but dropped out in March and well before the June Republican convention in Indianapolis.
 Representative Burton introduced Delph before the Republican state convention delegates.

 Richard Mourdock's campaign made a controversial move when it issued a vote appeal handout to delegates inferring Delph had withdrawn when Delph was still in competition for the nomination.
 The flier read:

 Delph Supporters Urged to Vote Mourdock: Conservatives must unite on the second ballot to guarantee strong candidate support in November.
 The Mourdock campaign congratulates Mike Delph on a hard-fought campaign and invites Delph supporters to join with Mourdock supporters to nominate a conservative on the second ballot!

 Even though Mourdock had the most votes on the initial ballot, Rokita won the nomination and later the general election in November against then-Democratic opponent Bloomington Mayor John Fernandez.